dustlang/cargo/src/doc/src/reference/workspaces.md

 ### Workspace selection

-When inside a subdirectory within the workspace, Cargo will automatically search the parent directories for a `Cargo.toml` file with a `[workspace]` definition to determine which workspace to use.
+When inside a subdirectory within the workspace, Payload will automatically search the parent directories for a `Payload.toml` file with a `[workspace]` definition to determine which workspace to use.
 The [`package.workspace`] manifest key can be used in member crates to point at a workspace's root to override this automatic search.
 The manual setting can be useful if the member